yogmel/frontend-architecture/README.md

 In case your users are located in faraway locations and do not have access to fast internet, then there should be a focus on performance, optimizations, and bundling choices.

+This could also determine how much effort the team would take for implementing and maintaining test (unit, user and end-to-end).

+### UI and UX Design

+> How is communcation between designers, product people and developers?
+Is the product mobile-first, mobile-only or is it primarily important for it to work well in desktops?

+Frontend developers implement interfaces, which are the deliverable from the design and product team.
+For that reason, it is important to coordinate well with them.
+At first glance, knowing the design requirements will mostly determine the framework and styling that the project will use.

+If the design has a lot of graphs, such as in a dashboard, it should be taken into consideration how you are going to build those, whether if it's by using an external library or building it up the team itself.
+Also, if it is a design system, them you might considerer defining a monorepo architecture from the start.

 ### Budget

 > Can you contract supporting APIs, libraries and technologies to enhance this project?